You may have heard of amino acids before but maybe you weren’t really sure what they are? How do they work? Or what they can do for you?

 Glycine is used by the body to make protein.
-It helps form muscle tissue and transforms glucose to energy.
+It helps form muscle tissue and transforms glucose into energy.
 Some researchers theorize that glycine may help prevent cancer because it appears to impact the blood supply that is essential in some tumors via antioxidants.

 Glycine is often used for the following purposes:

 – To treat schizophrenia